A bold goal for carbon neutrality by 2050 needs to start internally before we can help Massachusetts pave the way statewide.

 What we can't generate ourselves, we purchase from our partner, Green Energy Consumers Alliance (GECA).
 Since 2009, all Mass Audubon sites have been purchasing green electricity using GECA's New England Wind Power product.
 That means 63% of Mass Audubon’s remaining electricity needs are met through purchased, renewable energy.

 Mass Audubon is committed to the concept and practice of constructing green buildings.

 We have applied green building standards to all new buildings, building renovations, and site improvements on our properties since 2014.
 So far, we've completed upgrades at 10 wildlife sanctuaries like Boston Nature Center and Joppa Flats Education Center.

 Find out more about all the green buildings at our sanctuaries.

 Transportation is the single largest source of greenhouse gas emissions in Massachusetts.
-Mass Audubon is addressing this internally by replacing 13 out of the 16 sedans in our vehicle fleet with more efficient Prius hybrids and two electric vehicles (a Chevy Bolt).
+Mass Audubon is addressing this internally by replacing our sedans in our vehicle fleet with more efficient Prius hybrids and electric vehicles.